snamjoshi/aif-fep-db/README.md

 The most current version of the active inference database can be accessed as a `Dash` app which can be viewed in the browser.
 This app allows you to filter papers by column, remove papers, or select specific tags to filter down papers of interest.
 The filtered table can be exported to CSV.

 You must have Docker installed to run the app.
 Please follow the installation instructions on the website before proceeding.
 Once Docker is installed, run the shell script `sh bin/build_and_run.sh` to build and run the Docker container.
 If the Docker container already exists on your machine you may use `sh bin/run.sh` to just run the container.

-The Dash app displaying the table will be accessible on localhost at port 5000.
+There is also a shell script to just build the container: `sh bin/build.sh`.
+The Dash app displaying the table will be accessible at: http://0.0.0.0:5000.

+By default, the app will run using the latest version of the database.
+If you wish to pass a different database, then you can pass the path to this serialized database to the shell script, e.g. for either of the two shell scripts that run the container:

+    sh bin/run.sh data/database__2025-03-21__17:12:35.196730.pkl
+    sh bin/build_and_run.sh data/database__2025-03-21__17:12:35.196730.pkl

+By default, databases are assumed to be stored in `data/database`.
+However, in the Docker image these files are just copied directly into `/app/data` where `/app` is the working directory.

 ## Brief documentation